 Jinping's industrial prosperity became a great draw for workers from all over Southern Wan, and countless hopefuls traveled to the city to make their living in the factories there.
 This was especially true just after the New Year each year, when new arrivals flooded Maze Station to capacity each day.1

 Pleasure boats floated down the Lingyang river in the middle of the city.
-These were a luxury available only to the wealthy and noble, with others being drawn simply to look at them.1.
+These were a luxury available only to the wealthy and noble, with others coming simply to look at them.1.

 Jinping was home to multiple brothels, the most well-reputed of which was the House of Overflowing Splendor.1